Barrett Walker regularly advise clients in the purchase and sale of businesses.

 The usual form of the sale of a business is that the vendor sells the goodwill and assets and assigns to the purchaser the benefit of the major contracts such as leases and supply agreements.
 In this arrangement, the vendor sells the business, normally as a going concern, and the purchaser takes over and carries on trading under its name/entity.

 Some business owners prefer to sell a business by transferring the ownership of the entity that owns and controls the business operations.
 For instance, if a business is owned by a company, the shareholders of the company could sell all the shares and consent to the replacement of the company officers with the ones nominated by the purchaser.
 By doing so the purchaser will take on all the assets and liabilities of the company.

 When it comes to selling a business the agreement between the parties needs to accurately reflect the parties' intentions.
 Well-drafted agreements and detailed checklists set out to achieve this intention.

 Both the purchaser and the buyer will need to think about the sale price apportioned across the various categories of business assets such as plant/equipment, intellectual property, inventory as well as goodwill as the tax outcome can be very different.

-An important consideration when it comes to the take over a business is the occupancy rights to the premises from which it operates.
+An important consideration when it comes to the takeover of a business is the occupancy rights to the premises from which it operates.
 If the vendor is renting the purchaser will usually be keen to take an assignment of the lease or in some circumstances seek to negotiate new terms with the landlord.

 Generally, there will be tax consequences on the disposal of a business such as CGT and GST.
-It is particularly important to obtain tax advice before buying and selling a business.
+It is particularly important to obtain tax advice before buying or selling a business.